-Inogen Alliance delivers efficient and consistent environmental due diligence services that facilitate informed business decisions around mergers, acquisitions and divestitures.
-We help you to avoid uncertainty and surprises by identifying, assessing and prioritizing your environmental, health and safety (EHS) risks, allowing you to monitor and control potential negative impacts to your business as well as capitalize on potential opportunities.
+Inogen Alliance delivers efficient and consistent environmental (EHS & ESG) due diligence services that facilitate informed business decisions around mergers, acquisitions and divestitures.
+We help you to avoid uncertainty and surprises by identifying, assessing and prioritizing your environmental, health and safety (EHS) risks, allowing you to monitor and control potential negative impacts to your business as well as capitalize on potential opportunities through diligence process.

-Although financial returns remain the key driver for investors, ESG (environmental, social and governance) has now become a key part of investment decisions for those acquiring businesses.
+Although financial returns remain the key driver for investors, ESG (environmental, social and governance) has now become a key part of investment decisions for those acquiring businesses including supply chain and social human rights topics.
 We are able to advise investors on ESG strategies with wider benefits that can be realized over the lifetime of the investment with a view to providing more significant increases in asset value.
 To demonstrate this, we can also provide return on investment (ROI) evaluations and monetize ESG risks and investments.

 Where significant uncertainties exist, we offer financial and risk modeling to help build a comfort level that risks can be managed and incorporated into the deal.
-Our post-transaction services allow you to strategize onboarding, integration and business continuity considerations with asset and operational business integration.
+Our post-transaction diligence process allow you to strategize onboarding, integration and business continuity considerations with asset and operational business integration.

 Strong International Relationships Aiding in Global Transactions

 Although the COVID pandemic has impacted deal volumes across the world, our global presence and local expertise has proved invaluable in supporting transactions in this challenging period.
 Indeed, the strong relationships embedded throughout the Inogen Alliance were instrumental in the recent completion of a global transaction, covering 65 sites across three continents in the agricultural sector – a great achievement in current times.

 Learn more about EHS Due Diligence – International Mergers and Acquisitions through Inogen Alliance.